-Using hand-drawn sketches as a guide, a design team can create digital prototypes (3D CAD models) of the product.
-SolidWorks, Onshape, and Inventor are top-rated software programs used to create 3D CAD (Computer-Aided Design) models.
+Using the paper prototypes, a design team can create digital prototypes of the product.
+Adobe xd, Autocad, Blender, and SketchUp are top-rated software programs used for design cad (Computer-Aided Designs).

 Proof of concept for a jaguar using AR/VR

-Converting sketches to CAD files will be invaluable in creating a detailed manufacturing design and to quickly adjust parameters of the design to improve form, fit, and function.
-These CAD files can also be converted into a 3D rendering or a 3D print to give you a multi-dimensional, realistic look at the product.
-Because of the technicality involved, creating a professional 3D print should be done by a rapid manufacturing company.
+Converting paper prototypes to CAD files will be invaluable in creating multiple iterations of a design.
+These CAD files can also be converted into a 3D rendering or a 3D print to give you a multi-dimensional look at the product.
+Because of the technicality involved, creating a 3D print should be left for rapid manufacturing companies.

-A fully functional prototype, or high-fidelity prototype, should be created without compromising functionality.
-All functional requirements should be met and the prototype should be as close as possible to a production manufactured product.
+A ready prototype should be created without compromising functionality.
 Prototyping processes help a design team to analyze the cost, feasibility, and marketability of the product.
-Then, the interactive prototype can undergo a testing phase with limited users to get feedback and discover areas that can be improved before product launch.
+Then, the interactive prototype can undergo a closed-testing phase with limited users to get feedback and areas that can be improved before product launch.